 Traditional bento boxes are typically a Japanese lunch-box though today the concept has made its presence felt in every household worldwide.
-Traditional bento boxes are distinct from the standard lunch box in the sense constituent, a perfect combination of varied textures, tastes and food ingredients.
+Distinct from the standard lunch box in the sense constituent, a perfect combination of varied textures, tastes and food ingredients.

 Koraku Bento (Picnic Lunchbox)

 Koraku Bento translated into English is Picnic Lunchbox.
 As the name suggests, Koraku Bento boxes are made for sharing among a group of people at picnics, day outings and sports events.
 In March and April they are prepared and shared with a group of friends during the cherry blossom viewing festivals.